svafaeva93/deep-learning-challenge/README.md

 Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity_Optimization.h5.

-Step 4: Write a Report on the Neural Network Model
+### Step 4: Write a Report on the Neural Network Model
 For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

 The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.
+#### Overview of the analysis: Explain the purpose of this analysis.

-Results: Using bulleted lists and images to support your answers, address the following questions:
+The goal of this analysis is to create a deep learning binary classifier that predicts the success rate of funding applicants for Alphabet Soup, a nonprofit organization.
+The dataset provided contains information on over 34,000 organizations, including application details, industry affiliations, government classification, funding use cases, income classification, funding amount requested, and fund utilization.

+The analysis involves preprocessing the data by removing unnecessary columns, encoding categorical variables, and splitting the dataset into training and testing sets.
+A neural network model is then designed, trained, and evaluated for its loss and accuracy.
+Optimization techniques such as adjusting input data, modifying network architecture, activation functions, and training epochs are applied to improve the model's performance.

+The ultimate objective is to achieve a predictive accuracy higher than 75%.
+Once optimized, the model is saved as an HDF5 file for future use.

+#### Results:

-Data Preprocessing
+##### Data Preprocessing

-What variable(s) are the target(s) for your model?
+* What variable(s) are the target(s) for your model?
+  The target variable for the model is IS_SUCCESSFUL, displaying whether a charity donation was successful or not.

-What variable(s) are the features for your model?
+* What variable(s) are the features for your model?
+  The feature variables for the model are the rest of the columns in the DataFrame, excluding IS_SUCCESSFUL

-What variable(s) should be removed from the input data because they are neither targets nor features?
+* What variable(s) should be removed from the input data because they are neither targets nor features I believe that NAME and EIN (Employee Identification Number) does not contain relevant information for our predictive model, hence left    out this variable from the feature and target selection.

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 Were you able to achieve the target model performance?
 What steps did you take in your attempts to increase model performance?
 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

-Step 5: Copy Files Into Your Repository
+### Step 5: Copy Files Into Your Repository
 Now that you're finished with your analysis in Google Colab, you need to get your files into your repository for final submission.